-XDS Documents may be related to predecessor documents by one of three methods:
+2890 XDS Documents may be related to predecessor documents by one of three methods:

-• Replacement,

-- Addendum
+- Replacement, - Addendum

 - Transformation

 - Transformation-Replacement

 - These relationships between XDS Documents are tracked in the XDS Document Registry.
 The parent relationship attribute contained in the metadata of such Documents is a coded value that describes the type of relationship.
 An original Document has no parent and consequently its parent Id and parent relationship are absent.
 XDS Document Registry shall reject submissions that contain relationships to documents that are not registered or have been "deprecated".

-Document stubs are supported by XDS to allow for a valid relationship to a known but not registered Document.
+Document stubs are supported by XDS to allow for a valid relationship to a known but not - 2900 Document stubs are supported by XDS to allow for a valid relationship to a known but not registered Document.